 Valor comes to earth, amnesiac from lead poisoning, and is found by the crime lord Gamboli (sometime before Superboy #18).
 Gamboli uses Valor (called Champion) to attack Superboy.
 Valor's ship, Babbage, arrives and reveals Champion's true identity to Superboy and Knockout, who help Valor escape lead poisoning by projecting him into the "Stasis Zone."
 Babbage is destroyed.
 NOTE: This event can no longer exist on Earth-247 because the history of Lar Gand was changed.

 Future Tense 1: The Legionnaires' first visit to the 20th Century; they seek Superboy's help to rescue Valor.
 They bring Superboy with them to the 30th century.
-NOTE: The Legionnaires do not realize they are crossing over to Earth-0.
+NOTE: This was the Reboot Legion's first visit to the past.
+Per post-Infinite Crisis continuity, they do not realize they are crossing over to Earth-0.

 Underworld Unleashed: Vril Dox II sells the soul of his descendant to Neron: "I persuaded Neron to attach the debt to my bloodline.
 It comes due in, oh, about 1000 years."
 NOTE: It appears that the curse affects the evil Brainiac 4 in the 30th century.